PaaS-TA/paas-ta-container-platform-guide-eng/install-guide/container-platform-portal/paas-ta-container-platform-portal-deployment-service-guide-v1.2.md

 ##### Select the Container Platform Admin Portal service and change the setting as shown below and save it.
 >`'Service' List : Select 'container-platform-admin-portal-service-broker'` <br>
->`'Public' Catalog : Check as 'Y'`
+>`' Public' Catalog: Check as 'Y'`

 ![image 009]

 ##### Select the Container Platform User Portal service and change the setting as follows and save it.
 >`'Service' Catalog : Select 'container-platform-user-portal-service-broker'` <br>
->`'Public' Catalog : Check as 'Y'`
+>`' Public' Catalog: Check as 'Y'`

 ![image 010]

 <br>

 #### :bulb: Precautions when applying for container platform operator portal service
-- In the case of container platform operator portal service, application can only be made from the organization name **'portal'**.
+- In the case of container platform operator portal service, the application can only be made from the organization name **'portal'**.
 - The container platform operator portal service is available only from one organization within the entire organization, and it is designated as an organization **'portal'** that is created by default when the PaaS-TA Portal is deployed.
 - If there is no organization **'portal'** when applying for the service, it is necessary to create the organization with **'portal'** and apply for the service.